dyihoon90/aws-cognito-oidc/readme.md

 \
 One possible way is to create a custom authorizer that calls the `getUser`, which will let us know whether the access token has been revoked.

+I have included an example in [a serverless service](services/cognito-authorizer-example)

 ## TODO:

 1. Check if Cognito has API that takes in ID token